-You’ve probably heard landscapers talking about the importance of a “neutral” soil or the horror stories from neighbors about how their “acidic” lawn destroyed their grass.
-But beyond that… do you really understand what pH really means?
+You’ve probably heard landscapers talking about the importance of a “neutral” soil, or perhaps the horror stories from neighbors about how their “acidic” lawn destroyed their grass.
+But beyond that, do you really understand what the pH of your lawn really means?

 Understanding the pH of Your Soil

-Simply put, the pH of your soil is a measure of its acidity or alkalinity.
+Simply put, the pH of your soil is the indicator that describes the measure of your lawn’s acidity or alkalinity.

-The pH scale is measured from 0 to 14, with the sweet spot being right in between, or pH 7.
-This neutral point of means your soil is in ideal balance, thriving and growing well.
+The pH scale is measured from 0 to 14, with the sweet spot being right in the middle, or pH 7.
+This neutral point means your soil is in ideal balance, thriving, and growing well.

 Anything above 7 (from 8-14) is considered alkaline, while anything below neutral (from 6-0) is considered acidic.
 Acidic or alkaline soil can cause a number of problems for your grass and plants.